Mingyuli1996/Notes-for-Ming/CFA-learning-note.md

 - Creditor: including owners of bonds and banks
 - Supplier

+Under the stakeholder theory, corporate governance is most consistent with a system of internal controls and procedures by which individual companies are managed.

 ##### 1.2 Principal-agent Conflict:

 - Shareholders and managers or directors : information asymmetry
 - Single and group of shareholders
 - Creditors and shareholders
 - Shareholders and other stakeholders

+Dual-class: promoting company stability by insulating management from short-term investor pressures摆脱短期压力

 ##### 1.3 Stakeholder management